 Unit Load Devices (ULD)

-The total cost of both repair and loss of ULD in the air transport industry is estimated about $300 million excluding the flight delay and cancelation due to unavailability of ULDs.
+The total cost of both repair and loss of Unit Load Devices (ULD) in the air transport industry is estimated about $300 million excluding the flight delay and cancelation due to unavailability of ULDs.

-With the increasing number of wide-bodied aircraft now in operation, Unit Load Devices (ULDs) is a key element of high efficiency in air transport.
+With the increasing number of wide-bodied aircraft now in operation, ULD management is a key element of high efficiency in air transport.
 Making sure the right ULD is available in the right place at the right time with the right condition is critical for airline operations and revenue management.

-The IATA ULD Panel (ULDP) develops and maintains standards and procedures concerning the specifications, handling, restraint and maintenance of ULDs and promotes the worldwide recognition, adoption of and adherence to those standards and procedures.
+The IATA ULD Panel (ULDP) develops and maintains standards and procedures concerning the specifications, handling, restraint and maintenance of ULDs and promotes the worldwide recognition and adoption of those standards.

 IATA ULD Regulations